dsfjldhgf/WebScrapingProject/README.md

 All the codes can be found in 'Web Scraping Project.ipynb'.
 A final web scraping dataset can be found in 'Web Scraping Project.csv'.

-The visualization dashboard can be found in 'Web Scraping Project.pdf' and please feel free to download the 'Web Scraping Project.pbix' for further reference.
+The visualization dashboard will be provided in 'Web Scraping Project.pdf' and please feel free to download 'Web Scraping Project.pbix' for further reference.